nathodius/SampleWebAPI/README.md

 # SampleWebAPI
-A small sample web api with tests, for playing around with CI tools
+A small sample web api with tests, for playing around with CI tools.